-In conclusion, the project will not result in any hazards and hazardous material impacts beyond those analyzed in MEIR SCH No. 2012111015.
+In conclusion, with the project specific mitigation measures imposed, the project will not result in any hazards and hazardous material impacts beyond those analyzed in MEIR SCH No. 2012111015.

-1. The proposed project shall implement and incorporate the hazards and hazardous materials related mitigation measures as identified in the attached Project Specific Mitigation Monitoring Checklist dated July 27, 2018.
+- The proposed project shall implement and incorporate the hazards and hazardous materials related mitigation measures as identified in the attached Project Specific Mitigation Monitoring Checklist dated September 14, 2018. - 2.
+The proposed project shall implement and incorporate the hazards and hazardous materials related mitigation measures as identified in the attached Project Specific Mitigation Monitoring Checklist dated September 14, 2018.